dantan96/dotfiles/documentation/core/mandatory_reading_list.md

 - Identifies five main issues: parser symbol mismatch, language-to-filetype mapping, regex stack overflow, directory structure confusion, and redundant code
 - Outlines a five-step implementation plan with detailed code examples
 - Includes testing and verification procedures to ensure the solution works correctly

+### Walking Trees (Walking Trees.md)
+- Details how to traverse the syntax tree using tree cursors for maximum efficiency
+- Explains methods to move the cursor around the tree, such as going to the first child, next sibling, or parent
+- Provides information on retrieving current nodes and field names
+- Important for systematically analyzing the structure of parsed code

+### Static Node Types (Static Node Types.md)
+- Explains the node-types.json file that provides structured data about syntax nodes
+- Describes how node types have basic info (type and named status), internal nodes with children, and supertype nodes
+- Important for understanding field relationships and type hierarchies
+- Useful for generating type declarations in statically-typed languages

+### Code Navigation (Code Navigation.md)
+- Shows how TreeSitter can be used for code navigation systems
+- Explains the tagging process to identify named entities in code
+- Describes a standard vocabulary for kinds and roles (e.g., definition.class, reference.call)
+- Includes information on unit testing tag queries

+### Build Documentation (Build Documentation.md)
+- Covers how to compile a parser into a dynamically-loadable library
+- Explains shared object and WASM module compilation options
+- Details environment variables and compiler options
+- Includes information about debug flags and allocator reuse

+### Getting Started (Getting Started.md)
+- Covers the process of building the TreeSitter library
+- Introduces the four main object types: languages, parsers, syntax trees, and syntax nodes
+- Provides a complete example program using the JSON parser
+- Includes compilation instructions for both static and dynamic linking

+### Using Parsers Syntax (Using Parsers Syntax.md)
+- Explains the syntax for writing TreeSitter queries to match nodes in a syntax tree
+- Covers fields, negated fields, and anonymous nodes
+- Describes special nodes like wildcards, ERROR nodes, and MISSING nodes
+- Important for writing correct query patterns that can identify specific syntax constructs

+### Tree Sitter Playground (Tree Sitter Playground.md)
+- Describes how to use the playground command to test a parser interactively
+- Requires building the parser as a WASM module
+- Includes options for quiet operation and specifying grammar paths
+- Essential for visually inspecting and debugging parse trees and query matches